+View Policy Group

 Admin can either click on ‘Go Back’ to redirect to ‘List of Policy Groups’ page as shown below or click on ‘Home’ to navigate back to Home page/ dashboard.

 The options provided in 'Action menu are: View, Deactivate.